metaweta/rho4u/hypercube/hypercube.md

 	```

-- Dependent-product-like rule for each slot of ô" in LHS rewrites, which induces a modality for terms in that slot.
-The premises are judgements assigning a type (T1) to each rewrite constructor parameter
+- Dependent-product-like rule for each slot of ⊙ in LHS rewrites, which induces a modality for terms in that slot.
+The premises are judgments assigning a type to each rewrite constructor parameter.

 	- RHO

 		First slot: (no x in context for C because x is shared between context and slot)